guidobakkes/google-homepage/github-profile/README.md

 Github Profile
 ===============

 This is my attempt to recreate the Github Profile page in HTML and CSS.
+I want to practice speed in putting together a layout.